RenierChaves/Tars/NOTES.md

 - Right-Button in your project and select ***Properties*** >> ***Configuration Manager*** >> ***C/C++*** and set ***Preprocessor Definitions*** to `<your-Macro-name>;`

 # Tars
-## Macro - C++
-A macro is a fragment of code which has been given a name.
-Whenever the name is used, it is replaced by the contents of the macro.
-Preprocessor directives are lines included in the code of programs preceded by a hash sign (#).
 ### Macro in SandBox explained
 When SandBox is compiled, it will run the EntryPoint.h because of the TARS_PLATFORM_WINDOWS Macro.
 The compiler will be notified that Tars::CreateApplication (because of the extern key-word) is already defined somewhere else, leading him to SandBox.cpp where the definition is settled.